canonical/discourse-gatekeeper/README.md

 merged first and any logical conflicts are resolved between the proposed new documentation and the changes on discourse.

+For example, if there are community contributions on `docs/getting-started.md` that have not been merged into `main` and a PR proposes changes to `docs/architecture.md`, this will be considered a conflict as the change to `docs/architecture.md` could make changes to the documentation that mean that the changes to `docs/getting-started.md` are no longer accurate.

-If, after checking the community contributions on discourse, you determine that there are no logical conflicts, the `upload-charm-docs/discourse-ahead-ok` can be applied to the latest commit in the PR which will allow the action to proceed assuming there are no page-by-page conflicts.
+If, after checking the community contributions on discourse, you determine that there are no logical conflicts, the `upload-charm-docs/discourse-ahead-ok` tag can be applied to the latest commit in the PR which will allow the action to proceed assuming there are no page-by-page conflicts.